Khadibia/ML-Assessment-repo/README.md

 ├── augments.yaml -> augmentation file
 └── README.md -> project documentation

 After the review and confirmation of the correspondence images and annotations, the next before training was the application of overfitting techniques.
 For the size of this dataset (234 images for both train and validation), overfitting is not far away.
-So i opted for three techniques to comabat it; Early Stopping, Data Augumentation and lowering Learning Rate.
+So i opted for three techniques to combat it; Early Stopping, Data Augmentation and lowering Learning Rate.
 Ultralytics built the `Patience` command for early stopping.
 For the learning rate, i added it as part of the augmentations.
 Turned out if i had to tweak the hyper parameters, i had to tweak them all, which was now;

 # Hyperparameters
 * lr0: 0.01